FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Introduction

+\begin{itemize} \item We establish a novel multi-to-multi FL framework named FedCross, which adopts only-for-training middleware models to generate a well-generalized global model.

+\item We design a multi-model cross-aggregation scheme, which supports the fine-grained training of local models to wisely resolve the conflicts among their parameters.

+\item We prove the convergence of FedCross and propose two optimization methods to accelerate the FedCross training.

-\item We conduct extensive experiments to evaluate the performance and pervasiveness of FedCross and explore proper configuration of FedCross in both IID and non-IID scenarios. \end{itemize}
+\item We conduct extensive experiments to evaluate the performance and pervasiveness of our FedCross approach. \end{itemize}

 The rest of this paper is organized as follows.
-Section \ref{background} presents the preliminaries of federated learning and introduces various kinds of FL optimization methods.
-Section \ref{approach} details the implementation of our proposed FedCross approach.
-Section \ref{experiment} performs the comparison between our FedCross and state-of-the-art FL methods.
+Section \ref{background} introduces the preliminaries and related works on FL.
+Section~\ref{approach} presents the details of our proposed FedCross approach.
+Section \ref{experiment} empirically studies the performance of our FedCross approach, compared with state-of-the-art FL methods.
 Finally, Section \ref{conclusion} concludes the paper.